jacksleight/coast-social/README.md

 Coast component for accessing social media APIs.

+Coast Social can be used to retrieve latest feeds and URL statistics from various social media platforms.

 ## Installation

 The easiest way to install Coast Social is through [Composer](https://getcomposer.org/doc/00-intro.md), by creating a file called `composer.json` containing: